metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

     **Motivation:**

-    The easiest way to run the pipeline.
-However, this easy method comes with pitfalls...
+    The easy but not completely fool-proof way to run the pipeline.

     **Working principle:**

-    A `regex <https://en.wikipedia.org/wiki/Regular_expression>`_-based script will automatically match the names of the samples of the *sample sheet* with the reads in the *links*.
-It will fail if each sample does not match exactly one single (or one pair for paired-end) *.fastq* file in the *links* directory.
+    A `regex <https://en.wikipedia.org/wiki/Regular_expression>`_-based script will automatically match the names of the samples from the *sample sheet* with the read files in *.fastq.gz* format found in a directory.

     **Requirement:**

+        - The leftmost column of your *sample sheet* is named "*Sample*" and contains the sample identifiers.

         - all samples have unique, simple names starting by a letter and not a number.
             *e.g. "1" will fail as sample name*

-        - all samples names are contained without ambiguity within the filename of your *.fastq* read files.
+        - all samples names are contained without ambiguity within the filename of your *.fastq.gz* read files.
             *e.g. the pipeline will be confused by "Sample2" and "Sample2_bis".*

         - all reads are located in one single directory.
             *reads can be actually stored in the folder or be represented by symbolic links (recommended)*

-        - The directory containing your reads is designated by the      "*link_directory*" parameter of the *config file* ("*links*") by default.
+        - The directory containing your reads is designated by the "*link_directory*" parameter in the *config file* ("*links*" by default).

-        - Reads are considered to be paired-end (the pipeline looks for "*R1*" and "*R2*" *.fastq* files) by default.
-For single-end or mixed reads, the *sample sheet* must contain a "*LibraryLayout*" column indicating "*paired*" or "*single*".
+        - Reads are considered to be paired-end (the pipeline looks for "*R1*" and "*R2*" *.fastq.gz* files) by default.
+For single-end or mixed reads, the *sample sheet* must contain a "*LibraryLayout*" column indicating "*single*" (or "*paired*").

 2. OldSampleName names-based reads matching (*OldSampleName column matching*)